NatanaelRojo/new-reading/README.md

 - DB_DATABASE: The name of the database
 - DB_USERNAME: The username of the database
 - DB_PASSWORD: The password of the database
+- DEFAULT_ADMIN_NAME: The name of the default admin user
+- DEFAULT_ADMIN_EMAIL: The email of the default admin user
+- DEFAULT_ADMIN_PASSWORD: The password of the default admin user

 You just have to change the values of DB_DATABASE, DB_USERNAME, and DB_PASSWORD.
 Set them to your own values.
+You may wish to change the default credentials of the admin user.
+You can do that by changing DEFAULT_ADMIN_NAME, DEFAULT_ADMIN_EMAIL, and DEFAULT_ADMIN_PASSWORD to your own values.

 After setting up the environment variables, you need to run app migrations: